slatedocs/slate/source/includes/_banks.md

 * [Fund transfer](#bank-integrations-guide-fund-transfer)

 ### Transfer update polling
-To keep your users informed of the stateus and edtimated time of arrival of their transfer:
+To keep your users informed of the status and estimated time of arrival of their transfer:

 * [Transfer status](#bank-integrations-guide-track-transfer-status)
 * [Delivery estimate](#bank-integrations-guide-get-updated-transfer-delivery-time-estimate)